Lawyer Call Avatar

 In the case of a male PAP, he cannot adopt a girl child.

-To be considered as a prospective parent, a couple should have at least 2 years of a
+To be considered as a prospective parent, a couple should have at least 2 years of a stable marital relationship.

 The minimum age difference between a child and either of the prospective adoptive parents should be under 25 years.